Codecademy/docs/content/go/concepts/map/map.md

   - 'paths/computer-science'
 ---

 A **map** is a built-in data structure that is used to store a collection of unordered key-value pairs.
-The pairs can be of the same type, or of mixed types.
+The pairs can be of the same type or of mixed types.
 It is Go's implementation of a hash table, which allows for efficient access, insertion, and deletion.

 ## Syntax